-Coursera focuses on interactive learning and concept retention through the use of video lectures embedded with quizzes, collaborative forums and online discussion groups.
+Coursera focuses on interactive learning and concept retention through the use of video lectures embedded with quizzes, collaborative forums, and online discussion groups.
 Users from around the globe may access Coursera for free.

 The University’s Community Auditing Program allows members of the community who are 18 and older to audit University lectures on a non-credit basis, for a nominal fee.
-Typically, 200 classes are available each semester for auditing, and they are open to faculty, staff and the general public.
+Typically, 200 classes are available each semester for auditing, and they are open to faculty, staff, and the general public.

 The University has a Program in Continuing Education that admits qualified residents, K-12 teachers, University employees, spouses, same-sex domestic partners and dependents, and graduate students’ spouses and dependents to undergraduate and graduate courses.

-The program does not grant degrees and is intended to serve students who are preparing for a career change or entrance into professional or graduate school, pursing advanced training in their fields, resuming their education after a break, or seeking personal enrichment.
+The program does not grant degrees and is intended to serve students who are preparing for a career change or entrance into professional or graduate school, pursuing advanced training in their fields, resuming their education after a break, or seeking personal enrichment.